 - Adhere to opening hours, days and times when visitors can visit sites.

 - All contact areas including railings will be sanitized every hour.

 - Public washrooms will be sanitized every hour.

-- Hikers are advised to hike in a single line, practice social distancing protocols and give way to oncoming hikers.
+- Hikers are advised to hike in a single line, practice physical distancing protocols and give way to oncoming hikers.

 - Number of persons in pools will be limited.

-- Social distancing protocols must be adhered to.
+- Physical distancing protocols must be adhered to.